Where the Wildflowers Are

 Skunk Cabbage (Lysichiton americanum)

 The bright yellow bracts and immature flowers of Skunk Cabbage (Lysichiton americanum) have been been out since late March but now the leaves are really starting to develop and namesake smell of the plant lends its pungent odor to the air.
-Skunk Cabbage (or Swamp Lantern) prefers to get its feet wet and can be found in swamps and fens, wet forests and mucky seepage areas.
-You’ll definitely smell it before you see it!
+Skunk Cabbage (or Swamp Lantern) prefers wet saturated soil.
+It grows in swamps and fens, wet forests and mucky seepage areas.
+In the early part of the spring wildflower bloom, you’ll definitely smell it before you see it!

 Stream Violet (Viola glabella)